-As shown above, own funds are composed of Tier 1 ordinary share capital and retained profits and this is not expected to change over the projection horizon.
-Consequently, these own funds items have no maturity or call dates and therefore their duration expands beyond the duration of liabilities.
+As shown above, own funds are composed of Tier 1 ordinary share capital and retained profits as well as Tier 2 subordinated liabilities.
+Tier 1 own funds items have no maturity or call dates and therefore their duration expands beyond the duration of liabilities, whereas Tier 2 own funds have a duration of 10 years which may be delayed subject to conditions.